Loudersilence/Siddhant-Nair-BlueStamp-Robot-Portfolio/index.md

 ![Headstone Image](logo.svg)

 # Final Milestone
+In my second milestone, I said I was going to get the arm to do certain tasks like identify a s

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**